verrazzano/docs/content/en/docs/setup/upgrade/_index.md

       The value of the `version` field in the resource spec must be a [Semantic Versioning](https://semver.org/) value corresponding to a valid [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/).

-      You can update the resource by doing one of the following:
+      To update the resource, do one of the following:

       a.
-Editing the YAML file you used to install Verrazzano and setting the version field to the latest version.
+Edit the YAML file you used to install Verrazzano and set the `version` field to the latest version.

-      For example, to upgrade to `{{<release_version>}}`, your YAML file should be edited to add or update the version field:
+      For example, to upgrade to `{{<release_version>}}`, your YAML file should be edited to add or update the `version` field.

       ```yaml
       apiVersion: install.verrazzano.io/v1alpha1